 Think about everyone when you are deciding if your kids should go to daycare or if they really need to stay home.
 Please don’t just give them Tylenol and drop them off.
 We know you want to be a reliable employee, but your family comes first.

-If you’re in doubt of whether you should take your child to daycare, or if they are too sick, either give your provider a call and ask what she thinks or keep them home to be safe.
+If you’re in doubt about whether you should take your child to daycare, or if they are too sick, either give your provider a call and ask what she thinks or keep them home to be safe.
 I hope your kids stay well.

 If you’re a provider, and you feel uneasy about a parent bringing a child because they may get the other kids sick, try to do what you would want as another parent in your childcare.
 You aren’t going to build a successful daycare business by letting sick kids come and get the other kids sick.
 It’s super hard to tell parents no, but sometimes it’s best for everyone else.
 Think about that too.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.